Youthful enthusiasm in the heart of a deaf man, a state appropriation and donated land set the stage for the creation of our school.

 Since Thomas Hines Coleman founded the Florida School for the Deaf and the Blind, the school has been recognized as one of the nation’s top deaf and blind schools, and the only one of its kind in the state of Florida.

 The educational curriculum at FSDB begins with a Montessori-based Pre-K Early Learning Center and extends to our Continuing Education Department for young adult students with a focus on intensive educational and independent living skills.
-Today, we serve about 600 students on campus and about 400 infants/toddlers and their families statewide through our Parent Infant Programs.
+Today, FSDB serves over 600 students on campus and nearly 400 infants/toddlers and their families statewide through its Parent Infant Programs.